hbkhum/node-js-backend/README.md

 **1.- TypeORM**

-Is a backend where you can create differents frontend as Mobile Apps, WPF Apps and Web Apps (Arngular, React, Nodejs, Python)
+Is a backend where you can create differents frontend as Mobile Apps, WPF Apps and Web Apps (Angular, React, Nodejs, Python)

 ___For this project I used Abstract class, Interfaces, Generic Class, IoC and Async Methods.___